mdamonte/agtd/README.md

-# Strapi based GTD application, based on David Allen's Getting Things Done
+# Strapi application

+A quick description of your strapi application